 Peanut Butter Substitutes

 Peanut butter is a staple on the Military Diet, but for various reasons, it’s not for everybody.
-Rest assured, whether for personal taste or other factors, healthy substitutes for peanut butter abound.
-Here are other five peanut butter substitutes you can use on the Military Diet:
+Rest assured, whether for personal taste or allergies, healthy substitutes for peanut butter abound.
+Here are five peanut butter substitutes you can use on the Military Diet:

-Almond butter is becoming quite popular these days and is often used in baking as a substitute for butter.
+Almond butter is quite popular these days and often used in baking as a substitute for butter.
 The good thing about almond butter is that it’s as creamy as peanut butter and contains almost 3 grams more of heart healthy fats.
-Plus, it also has other nutrients like Vitamin E, potassium, calcium, iron and magnesium, which you don’t find in peanut butter.
+Plus, it also has other nutrients like vitamin E, potassium, calcium, iron and magnesium, which you don’t find in peanut butter.

 Brazil Nut Butter

-Brazil nuts have a creamy consistency and its butter tastes quite good too.
-Riboflavin, Vitamin A, Vitamin E copper and magnesium are a few of the nutrients that can be found in this nut butter.
+Brazil nuts have a creamy consistency and so does its butter.
+Riboflavin, Vitamin A, Vitamin E copper and magnesium are a few of the nutrients that can be found in Brazil nut butter.
 Brazil nuts also have a much higher concentration of mono and poly unsaturated fats plus a small percentage of toxin cleansing fiber as well.

-We always knew that hazelnuts tasted great with chocolate, but did you also know that these tasty nuts contain almost twice as much Vitamin E as peanuts?
-Hazelnut butter can also give your complexion a boost and give you instant energy.
+We all know that hazelnuts taste great with chocolate, but did you know that these tasty nuts contain almost twice as much vitamin E as peanuts?
+Hazelnut butter also gives your complexion a boost and your body instant energy.
 It comes packed with natural minerals like magnesium, zinc, potassium and folate.

 Grind a handful of walnuts and you get a rich thick paste which is chock full of omega 3 fatty acids, antioxidants and poly unsaturated fats which do wonders for overall heart health.
-It’s a well known fact that walnuts are brain food and this nutty butter tastes even better when a dash of cinnamon is added to it.
+Walnuts are considered brain food and this nutty butter tastes even better when a dash of cinnamon is added.